PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 ~/arrays-2$
 ```

-You can use `scanf` to get input from other types to!
-If you use the conversion specifier for a `float` then `scanf` will store the result you put into the address you give it.
+You can use `scanf` with other conversion specifiers, and even multiple conversion specifiers!
+You just have to make sure that the input you type in is consisitent with the conversion specifiers in the `scanf`.

-Although if the user types just a word instead of a number, then `scanf` will probably not put anything into the address you gave it.
+If the user (you) types just a word instead of a number, then `scanf` will probably not put anything into the address you gave it.

 Go ahead and try typing random things into your program to see what will happen.